 Look at the situations that make you angry, what can you do to avoid those things happening?
 Often they are due to a high level of demand on you and a loss of control over the situation.
-Such as machinery breakdown, broken water pipes, and people not doing what you think they should be doing.
+This may include machinery breakdown, broken water pipes, and people not doing what you think they should be doing.

 Learn simple ABC strategies: